We’re celebrating the end of the year with our most popular posts from 2013, plus a few of our favorites tossed in.

 My mother’s such a leftover from the fifties and did everything for my father.
 I’m not planning to fall into that trap.
 I’m really not willing to take that from any guy at all.

-Alas, what appears to be a happy convergence between men’s and women’s ideals — both are egalitarians — can turn into an intractable situation: a man who won’t give up his role as the breadwinner and a woman who would rather do anything than be a housewife.Lisa Wade is a professor of sociology at Occidental College.
+Alas, what appears to be a happy convergence between men’s and women’s ideals — both are egalitarians — can turn into an intractable situation: a man who won’t give up his role as the breadwinner and a woman who would rather do anything than be a housewife.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.